Darrell Horcher: Post UFC

 After the release, Horcher returned to CFFC and was expected to face Vadim Ogar at CFFC 88 on November 18, 2020.
 However, the bout was rescheduled to CFFC 90 on December 17, 2020.
 In turn, the bout was postponed to take place a day later on December 18, 2020 at CFFC 91.
 Horcher won the fight via first-minute knockout.

 Horcher, as a replacement for Natan Schulte, faced Olivier Aubin-Mercier on August 13, 2021 at PFL 7.
 At weigh-ins, Horcher weighed in at 159.25 pounds, missing weight by 3.25 pounds.
 The bout proceeded at catchweight and he was fined 20% of his purse, which went to his opponent Aubin-Mercier.
 Horcher lost the bout via unanimous decision.

 Horcher was scheduled to face Akhmed Aliev at Eagle FC 46 on March 11, 2022.
-The day of the event, the bout was postponed to Eagle FC 47 set for May 20.
+The day of the event, the bout was postponed to Eagle FC 47 set for May 20, 2022.
 Horcher lost the fight via first-minute knockout.

-Horcher faced Akhmed Aliev on May 20, 2022 at Eagle FC 47.
 He lost the bout via knockout 30 seconds into the bout.

 Horcher faced fellow UFC veteran Shane Campbell at Unified MMA 54 for the promotions super lightweight title on December 15, 2023.
 He lost the fight via second round knockout.